navgurukul/newton/instructions-to-python-facilitators/create-class.md

 - Students enrolled in one Workshop class, would only get notified for that class.
 - Gives you flexibility in your class days and timings, but can cause irregularity in students enrollments
 - There is a chance a student may end up attending classes conducted by more than one facilitator throughout their program
+- Each Class has a defined set of topics to be covered.
 - **Nomenclature** - Class *[Number 1,2,3,etc]* - *[Name of Class as mentioned in Curriculum Table]*

 Once you have completed creating a class.
 You shall get an email and/or a calendar invite.
 You may use that to join the Google Meet you've created for your class.
 You can use this [Extension](https://chrome.google.com/webstore/detail/auto-admit-for-google-mee/epemkdedgaoeeobdjmkmhhhbjemckmgb/related?hl=en, "Auto Admit Extension") to Auto Admit students to the Meet you've scheduled.